hellokayas/hellokayas.github.io/_pages/bio.md

 Talks
 ======

+* 2023 - Poster Presentation at NeurIPS 2023
 * 2023 - A constant lower bound for the union-closed sets, Venue: Northwestern University
 * 2017 - A Variant of Large Sieve, Venue: Institute of Mathematical Sciences
 * 2017 - Roth's Theorem, Venue: Institute of Mathematical Sciences